 In this article, we will be going through the basics of Windows 10 screensaver settings.
 From changing the screensaver to setting up a video screensaver, we’ll cover it all.

 Let’s start by changing the screensaver first.
-Here is a step-by-step guide of how you can change your screensaver:
+Here is a step-by-step guide to how you can change your screensaver:

 - Firstly, go to your desktop and right-click on a free space.
 Select the “Personalize” option located at the bottom;